 Acanthus mollis is the old-fashioned oyster plant.
 From a wide clump of large, glossy, jagged-edged leaves, arise spires to a height of a metre or more, of white flowers delicately veined with purple and held within purplish-brown shell-like bracts.
 It is in bloom from late spring to early summer.
-Its foliage forms an attractive groundcover below trees or between shrubs.
+Its foliage forms an attractive groundcover below trees or between shrubs, tolerating root competition quite well.
+It is best not to let them be overgrown by nearby plants - give them enough room to show the architectural features of the foliage and flowers.
+On the other hand, the huge leaves can at times swamp nearby plants - one idea is to remove some of the leaves at the base. it doesn't seem to affect the vigour of the plant!
 The leaves sometimes disappear for a time after flowering but soon return and they are particularly luxuriant in winter.
 A member of the broader Acanthaceae plant family, most of which grow very well in Sydney, it shares with its relatives an ease of cultivation; an ability to grow in shady places; lush and attractive leaves; and decorative two-lipped flowers, often surrounded by distinctive bracts.

-The oyster plant looks its best in shade or semi-shade.
+The oyster plant looks its best in shade or part shade.
+It may flower less well in heavy shade.
 It needs reasonable moisture, and protection from snails.
 Otherwise, it is an undemanding plant.
 However, it is very hard to eradicate if you ever decide to get rid of it, as the tiniest piece of root left behind will become a whole new plant.
-It is also a keen self-seeder, so its flower spikes should be removed and destroyed (not composted) before they set seed.
-The huge leaves can at times swamp nearby plants - one idea is to remove some of the leaves at the base. it doesn't seem to affect the vigour of the plant!
+To propagate it, put a spade into the ground near its base in autumn to cut a few roots: baby plants will appear in spring and can be dug up.
+It is a keen self-seeder, so its flower spikes should be removed and destroyed (not composted) before they set seed.
+The flower spikes can be used as cut flowers in a vase.